The Ultimate Charleston Travel Guide (2025)

 Uptown Social: Great for younger crowds.
 Usually has live music on the first floor and a DJ on the second floor.
 There’s also a rooftop area.

-Henry’s: Great for happy hour; has live music.
+Henry’s: Great for live music.

 Downtown